UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 * Note that **map notation cannot be used inside the square braces of an array notation**.

-*  Also note that the map notation takes precedence over the array notation and the top-level notation has the lowest precedence.
+*  Also note that the map notation takes precedence over the array notation, and the top-level notation has the lowest precedence.

 Whitespace inside the curly braces are removed.

-An example can be found in the [example-schema](#example) section below.
+An example can be found in the [example](#example-schema) section below.

 ### Error Code Name

 Should you want to return custom error messages for a set of HTTP error codes, the `error_code_name` defines where in the `json` response, returned by the API, to look for the error code.

-It uses the same syntax and notation as the `message` field so you can also locate nested error codes.
+It uses the same syntax and notation as the `message` field, so, you can also locate nested error codes.

 An example implementation: